sflavelle/writing/Begin Again/Chapters/Part 3/08 Here We Go Again/3 Detective Marina.md

 "Uhh, T-Tentakeel Hideout."

 Immediately Pearl was pulled along as Marina briskly walked out the door.
 "Right.
 We're going to check."

-Callie was in the Square, having just arrived and was taking in the lack of light, processing what it meant as she saw Pearl and Marina rush out of Ammo Knights and dive into the grate just outside.

-She ran up as Sheldon poked his head out of the double doors.
-"The heck's going on with them?"

-"Follow them to Tentakeel Hideout, Callie," Sheldon told her firmly, his face serious.
-"I have a sinking feeling that Lily's in trouble."

-"Okay, but- what... what's going on with all this?!"
-She waved her arms at the general Square.

-"That *might* be related."
-Sheldon frowned.

-Callie processed that for a few moments.
-As soon as she did, she too took off for the Hideout.